Monday, February 4, 2013

 Version:1.0 StartHTML:0000000167 EndHTML:0000002791 StartFragment:0000000663 EndFragment:0000002775 -->

-From reading the “5 Reasons Why You Can Use HTML5 Today” article by Craig Buckler, talked about five good reasons of using HTML5 and CSS3 instead of using an old HTML and CSS format.the first reason was most newer browsers can support HTML5 except the old Internet Explorer browsers.
-A few tweaks will do the trick for the information part; however, the look of the site will be bad.
-The second reason was HTML5 is a predecessor of HTML4/XHTML 1.0, so html5 has 26 additional tags.
-The third reason the specification of HTML5 will never be completed means that W3C currently does not have any restrictions set for the browser vendors to follow.
-The fourth reason like stated in reason number one most new common browsers (include Internet Explorer 9 and 10) supports the HTML5.
-Most people are adapting the HTML5 based web page for varies of reasons.
-The fifth reason for average users, HTML5 based websites is new thing for them.
-Apple iPads and iPods can run them and play html5-based videos without any problems.
+From reading the “5 Reasons Why You Can Use HTML5 Today” article by Craig Buckler, the article discussed five good reasons for using HTML5 and CSS3 instead of the old HTML and CSS format.
+The first reason was that most newer browsers can support HTML5, except the old Internet Explorer browsers.
+A few tweaks will do the trick for the information part; however, the site’s look will be bad.
+The second reason is that HTML5 is a predecessor of HTML4/XHTML 1.0, so HTML5 has 26 additional tags.
+The third reason the specification of HTML5 will never be completed is that W3C currently has no restrictions set for the browser vendors to follow.
+As stated in reason number one, the fourth reason is that most new common browsers (including Internet Explorer 9 and 10) support HTML5.
+Most people are adapting the HTML5-based web page for various reasons.
+The fifth reason for average users is that HTML5-based websites are new.
+Apple iPads and iPods can run them and play HTML5-based videos without problems.

-From reading the “HTML vs. XHTML* on standards compliant websites” article by Sean Fraser and “HTML or XHTML?” article by Robert Nyman.
-Both articles talked about the discoveries about HTML vs. XHTML.
-Here is few things that both articles mention that using the strict HTML4 strict.
-XHTML 1.0 and 2.0 are not backward compilable.
-If XHTML 4.0 strict are used as application/xhtml+xml the Internet Explorer will not work.
-HTML5 is a backward compilable.
+From reading the article “HTML vs. XHTML* on standards compliant websites” by Sean Fraser and “HTML or XHTML?” by Robert Nyman, both articles discussed the discoveries about HTML vs. XHTML.
+Here are a few things that both articles mention about using the strict HTML 4.
+XHTML 1.0 and 2.0 are not backward compatible.
+If XHTML 4.0 strict is used as application/xhtml+xml, Internet Explorer will not work.
+HTML5 is backward compatible

 * According to “HTML or XHTML?”
-A XHTML document is a document that has to be well-formed according to the rules of XML.
+An XHTML document is a document that has to be well-formed according to the rules of XML.